ricardoduhalt2/marketv5/README.md

 ## AI Agent Changelog

+**2025-05-19, 7:56:00 p. m.
+(America/Cancun, UTC-5:00):**
+- **Implemented Two-Column Layout and Fixed DropCard Buttons:**
+  - Implemented a two-column layout for the NFT cards using direct CSS in `src/App.css` to ensure consistent visibility.
+  - Removed the non-functional "Flip Card" button from `src/components/DropCard.tsx`.
+  - Restored the "Show Info" button in `src/components/DropCard.tsx` to toggle the display of the NFT description.
+  - **Status:** Project is working correctly up to this point. ✅

+**2025-05-19, 2:16:16 p. m.
+(America/Cancun, UTC-5:00):**
+- **Implemented Two-Column Layout and Fixed DropCard Buttons:**
+  - Implemented a two-column layout for the NFT cards using direct CSS in `src/App.css` to ensure consistent visibility.
+  - Removed the non-functional "Flip Card" button from `src/components/DropCard.tsx`.
+  - Restored the "Show Info" button in `src/components/DropCard.tsx` to toggle the display of the NFT description.
+  - **Status:** Project is working correctly up to this point. ✅

 **2025-05-19, 10:32:06 a. m.
 (America/Cancun, UTC-5:00):**
 - **Pushed project to GitHub:** Successfully pushed all project files to the GitHub repository.